-A Bucks County Quaker tradition for more than three decades.
+A Bucks County Quaker tradition for more than four decades.

 Pennswood Village, a caring community guided by Quaker principles and traditions, leading the way in the provision of residential and healthcare services to those age 65 and older.